 SWEETENER

 I used honey to sweeten my healthy homemade lemonade.
-You can use sugar or maple syrup if you prefer.
-Start with the ⅓ cup as the recipe calls for and add more to taste.
-Remember that you can always make it sweeter, but you can’t undo the sweetness once it’s added in.
+You can use granulated sugar or maple syrup if you prefer.
+Start with ⅓ cup and add more to taste.
+Remember that you can always make it sweeter, but you can’t undo the sweetness once it’s added.

 The only thing you need to make healthy homemade lemonade besides freshly squeezed lemon juice and sweetener is water!